practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/04 - logic programming/Oz/README.md

-At the moment, Oz, now in Version 3, and Mozart feel like a big, almost abandoned construction site with numerous dead links in the web, here for example for Oz version 2: https://www.ps.uni-saarland.de/oz2/documentation/, or links to just outdated but still useful documentation (https://www.mozart-oz.org/documentation/), since also Mozart version 2.0.1 is still using many old parts.
+At the moment, Oz, now in Version 3, and Mozart feel like a big, almost abandoned construction site with numerous dead links in the web, here for example for Oz version 2: https://www.ps.uni-saarland.de/oz2/documentation/, or links to just outdated but still useful documentation (https://www.mozart-oz.org/documentation/), since also current Mozart version 2.0.1 is still using many old parts.

 Therefore, I often look into its GitHub repository to see what functions are currently available and how to use them, like here for [lists](https://github.com/mozart/mozart2/blob/83c83da2f670fbd1d08d4145eca3d88f1687582c/lib/main/base/List.oz) for example.